 aid vehicle braking.

 Buff-coloured material at pedestrian crossings and the raised tables (Raised tables: carriageway surfaces at

 junctions that sit at a slightly higher level to provide a flush transition between the footway and the carriageway

 to make it easier for pedestrians to cross).
 This material at pedestrian crossing points and raised tables is

 designed to provide a visual warning to drivers and act as a traffic calming feature.

 Surface treatment application requires dry weather.
-As such the works have been scheduled to take place during the

 What measures have been implemented to improve conditions for pedestrians?

 The following enhancements for pedestrians have been made: